wandevs/wan-trade-web/P2P_Exchange_Working_Principles.md

     4) Party A sends the signed order data to Party B through off-chain means (email, messaging software, etc.).

-    5) Party B pastes the order data sent from Party A in the appropriate field in the P2PE interface in order to verify the data.
+    5) Party B pastes the order data sent from Party A in the appropriate field in the WanSwap interface in order to verify the data.
 Party A’s original input data will be displayed, and Party B may check the token type and amount to confirm.

     6) After Party B verifies that Party A’s data is correct, Party B uses the data to generate the corresponding order and signs it.
 Then Party B needs to perform the Approve operation for the Proxy smart contract on chain in order to authorize it to transact with Party B’s tokens.